 White Noise: The Calming Sleep Tool

 Babies cry the most during the first four months of life.
 According to Dr. Harvey Karp, The Happiest Baby on the Block author, babies are more like a fetus during the first four months after birth and should be treated as such during this time.
 One of the simplest ways to treat your newborn like a fetus is by using white noise anytime he is fussy or trying to go to sleep.
-Conair Sound Therapy found on Amazon is the loudest machine to be effective.
-It is not the best quality white noise sound, but for the price, it does a great job.
-It can also run with batteries so it is a great tool to use in the car.
+Conair Sound Therapy or Lectro Fan Evo are the two loudest machines on the market that I've found to be effective.
+Conair Sound Therapy can also run with batteries so it is a great tool to use in the car.
 One reason to have a machine that is louder than what you would think is because a baby's ear drums have not thinnned out like an adult's until around four months old.